 Super autoflower strains

-They were created specifically with the goal in mind of having a bigger, higher yielding autos.
+They were created specifically with the goal in mind of having bigger, higher-yielding autoflowering weed plants.

 There are a huge variety of seed strains to choose from, so it is easy to get overwhelmed by all the options.
 The key is always to consider: